Working with WebAssembly and WASI 0.2 components 2026-05-28

 One of the goals of WebAssembly components is to standardise the interface between WebAssembly and the host platform.
 This includes standardising how to pass complex types back and forth, and standardising the sorts of interfaces that a WebAssembly program can expect to be provided by the host.

-I will be focusing on WASI Preview 2 components here, as the tooling for this is available today.
+I will be focusing on WASI Preview 2 (or WASI 0.2) components here, as the tooling for this is available today.

 WASI 0.2 and WebAssembly components do two things:

-- They define how more complex types will be imported and exported (the Canonical ABI).
+1. They define how more complex types will be imported and exported (see the Canonical ABI).

-- They allow multiple WebAssembly programs to be combined such that the exports of one program can be used to satisfy the required imports of another.
+2. They allow multiple WebAssembly programs to be combined into a single binary such that the exports of one program are used to satisfy the required imports of another.

 The first point gives us a standard way to define how complex types like strings, variants and structs are passed in and out of our WebAssembly program.
 This allows any WASM binary which adheres to this component model to be used with any WASM runtime which supports the component model.

 The second point gives us a building block which allows us to create more complex WASM components by composing smaller ones.
-This is most useful if we want to run WASM using native runtimes like wasmtime; you provide components to satisfy any required imports since you have no other way to provide them.
-I'll give an example of this later.
+This is most useful if we want to run WASM using native runtimes like Wasmtime; you combine different components to satisfy any required imports before running the final output.

 A Hello World Component